alanlivio/bash-helpers/README.md

   + configure VSCode

 * in Windows
-  + install essential software (msys2, VScode)
+  + install essential software (msys2, WSL, VScode)
   + configure Windows shell (e.g., disable unused features, dark mode)
-  + configure terminals (PowerShell, msys2, VSCode Integrated Terminal)
+  + configure terminals (PowerShell, msys2, WSL, VSCode Integrated Terminal)
   + configure VSCode

+* in macOS
+  + install essential software (bash, VScode)
+  + configure terminals (bash, VSCode Integrated Terminal)
+  + configure VSCode

-## How to use in Ubuntu
+## How to use in Ubuntu, macOS or in WSL

 The dev-env can be used as a [Bash Startup File](https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html).
 To do that, fetch env.sh and insert the following command at the end of your `~/.bashrc` :